Frequently Asked Questions

 If you are unable to complete or are concerned about registering for a course because of your abilities or disabilities or an injury, we will do everything we can to accommodate your individual situation.
 Please contact the FIT course administrator, Karol Tiemersma, for more information: email@example.com or 331-8890.

-Do I need a textbook?
+Do I need a textbook or specific equipment?

 How do I know if I have a concussion?